ppker/securedrop/API2.md

 4. $C$'s index SHOULD match $S$'s index without a subsequent synchronization.

+This property does not hold:

+- when the server has multiple active clients.
+Because this API reuses some utility functions from the v1 Journalist API, it inherits the inconsistent transaction isolation of the latter's use of a shared SQLAlchemy session, which may cause side effects of events received very close in time to be interleaved at the SQLite level.

+- for resubmitted events, which return an HTTP `208 Already Reported` status without the full result of the event.

-This property does not hold for resubmitted events (returning HTTP `208 Already Reported)`.
-A subsequent synchronization MAY be necessary for the client to "catch up" to the effects of accepted events.
+In these cases, a subsequent synchronization MAY be necessary for the client to "catch up" to the effects of accepted events.

 #### Snowflake IDs